snaky666/barber-/replit.md

 # Salon de Coiffure - Système de Réservation

 ## Overview
 This project is a professional hair salon booking management system designed with a modern user interface and interactive 3D background animations.
-It provides a public booking interface, a client list view, an announcements page, and a comprehensive admin panel.
+It provides a public booking interface, an announcements page, and a comprehensive admin panel (bookings visible only to admin).
 The system is designed for a single-salon operation, focusing on efficient appointment management, client-driven day selection, and a visually engaging user experience.
 The business vision is to offer a streamlined, visually appealing, and highly functional booking solution for hair salons, enhancing both client interaction and administrative efficiency.

 ## Recent Major Updates (October 2025)
+- **Removed Public Bookings List** (October 20, 2025): Removed "Liste" link from navigation menu - bookings now only visible in admin panel for privacy
 - **Complete Supabase Integration** (October 19, 2025): Full cloud database integration with automated synchronization
   - Created `supabase-config.js`, `supabase-client.js`, and updated `data-layer.js` for Supabase
   - All data (bookings, announcements, journal, income, debt, workdays, cancelled days) now stored in Supabase